giovannicoppola/alfred-gsheets/README.md

 1. Using the `Select a project` dropdown menu, create a new project (or select an existing one).
 1. Click on `+ ENABLE APIS AND SERVICES` at the top of the page, then select  `Google Sheets API` for your project.
 Click on `ENABLE`
 1. From the API Console, click `Credentials` in the sidebar, then click on `+ CREATE CREDENTIALS` at the top of the page and select `Service account` to create a new service account key
-	1. *What data will you be accessing?* User data
 1. enter an account name (e.g. "MyAlfredAPI") and a description (e.g. "for Alfred Workflow")
-	2. select `application data`
-	3. *Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?* No
-2. download the JSON file containing your service account credentials.
+2. in `Manage service accounts`, select `Keys` and create a new JSON key, which will be downloaded onto your computer.
+This key contains your account credentials.
-3. move that file to your preferred location, then enter the path to the file in `Key File` in `Workflow configuration`.
+3. Move that file to your preferred location, then enter the path to the file in `Key File` in `Workflow configuration`.
 This is required for the workflow to work.

 ### If the Google sheet is private
+1. Copy the service account email address (go to `Manage service accounts`, hover over the email of your project, a copy icon will appear).
-1. Share the Google Sheet with the service account email address:
-	- The service account email address can be found in the JSON file downloaded in the previous step.
-Share the Google Sheet with this email address, granting it the appropriate access permissions.
+1. Share the private Google Sheet with the service account email address, granting it the appropriate access permissions.